-How do I successfully get a further discount from the car insurance quotes sent to me?
+How do I further reduce car insurance cost from the quotes sent to me?

 Here are some ideas to help you to reduce the cost of your insurance premium from what we have already quoted to you: